-Financial aid recipients receive a letter of award notifying them of their eligibility for aid.
+Financial aid recipients can view their award letter in their self-service section, outlining their eligibility for aid.
 All financial aid awards are based on information provided by the students, availability of funds, and eligibility requirements for the sources of aid.
 Any award may be revised based on changes in enrollment, changes resulting from verification, cost of attendance, family contribution, or failure to meet satisfactory academic progress.
 Withdrawals, changes in enrollment, or changes in remaining need may affect current awards and any future awards.